Mathseeds White Paper

 Sullivan, P. (2011).
 Teaching mathematics using research-informed strategies.
 Camberwell, Vic: ACER Press.

 Sullivan, P. & McDonough, A. (2007).
-Eliciting positive pupil motivation for learning mathematics.
+Eliciting positive student motivation for learning mathematics.
 Mathematics: Essential Research, Essential Practice: 30th Annual Conference of the Mathematics Education Research Group of Australasia, 2, 698–707.

 Taylor, L. & Adelman, H. (1999).
 Personalizing classroom instruction to account for motivational and developmental factors.
 Reading & Writing Quarterly, 15, 255–276.